-In celebration of Asian Pacific American Heritage Month, we’d like to spotlight a place that celebrates the culture, traditions, and history of Asian Americans and Pacific Islanders in The U.S. and that place is, Asia Society Texas Center.
+In celebration of Asian American and Pacific Islander Heritage Month, we’d like to spotlight a place that celebrates the culture, traditions, and history of Asian Americans and Pacific Islanders in The U.S. and that place is, Asia Society Texas Center.

 With 14 locations throughout the world, Asia Society is the leading educational organization promoting mutual understanding and strengthening partnerships among the peoples, leaders, and institutions of Asia and the West.
 Asia Society Texas Center executes the global mission with a local focus, enriching and engaging the vast diversity of Houston through innovative, relevant programs in arts and culture, business and policy, education, and community outreach.

 Typically, you can visit Tuesday – Friday, 11 a.m. – 6 p.m. and Saturday – Sunday, 10 a.m. – 6 p.m. with admission of $5 - $8.
 Their building, exhibitions, and Pondi Café will remain closed until further notice but there are still tons of way to stay engaged with them through their FREE online programming.
 They’re offering so many great online programs for families, art lovers, music fans, and more!
 Asia Society Texas Center has something for every taste & every age!
 Some of our favorites are listed below but you can find all online content on their website listed here.

 “Weekly Webcast” every Thursday evening you too can join in on a webcast focused on a particular COVID angles like the Houston Med Center, anti-Asian racism, mental health and more.
 Weeks prior, they discussed the economic impact with award-winning MSNBC commentator Ali Velshi, who went off-script and showed the audience the TV cameras set up in his living room so MSNBC can broadcast his show there.
 It was a pretty neat "behind the curtain" moment.